sbj028/DeepConvolutionalForestParameterRegression/README.md

 The ALS-derived SV prediction maps for the Norwegian datasets are available on request from the corresponding author of _"Comparing the accuracies of forest attributes predicted from airborne laser scanning and digital aerial photogrammetry in operational forest inventories"_, see [here](https://www.sciencedirect.com/science/article/pii/S0034425719301178) for more information.

 The ground reference AGB data are part of the Tanzanian National Forest Inventory program.
 They are confidential and, therefore, not publicly available.
 The ground reference SV data from Norway are private property and, therefore, not publicly available.
 Thus are the masks representing the ground reference target data, and the coverage of the ALS-derived SV prediction maps for the Norwegian datasets not publicly available.

+# Source code
+The source code for the paper _"Forest Parameter Prediction by Multiobjective Deep Learning of Regression Models Trained with Pseudo-Target Imputation"_, see [here](https://arxiv.org/abs/2306.11103) for the paper, can be found in the `python` directory.